What is a savings account, and how does it work?

 IRA savings account

-You can use a savings account for retirement.
 An IRA savings account gives you the tax advantages of either a traditional or Roth IRA, minus the investment risk.
 The downside is that your retirement savings may not grow as much in a savings account as they would in an investment account.

 How do I open a savings account?

 Opening a savings account is easy, and you may not even need to visit a bank in person to do it.
+Here are the steps you’ll likely follow when opening a savings account.

 1. Gather your documents